hardijabar0/game/README.md

 # [Dorito Bot Discord.js](https://github.com/Aaronidk/Dorito-bot-discord.js)

-For non advanced users, the bot will not work if you don't download it from the release page.
-If you know how this stuff works you can just download this project directly and install the modules yourself.
-Installing everything yourself may be better it tems of keeping modules up to date.

 A multipurpose Discord bot with many NSFW and fun commands as well as utility and moderation.
 * Go to []() For a full command list.
 * The default prefix is . so the help command would be .help